Cloudflare has never turned over our encryption or authentication keys or our customers' encryption or authentication keys to anyone.

 National Security Process.
 The U.S. government may apply for court orders from the FISA Court to require U.S. companies to turn over the content of users' communications to the government.
 As noted above, Cloudflare does not have access to the type of traditional customer content generally sought by FISA court orders.
 Because the public reporting of all national security process is highly regulated, if Cloudflare were to receive such an order, it would be reported as part of a combined number of NSLs and content and non-content FISA orders, in a band of 250, beginning with 0-250.

 Cloudflare runs a global network that provides security and performance enhancements for Internet-facing websites and applications around the world.
-Because Cloudflare’s infrastructure sits between our customers’ websites and internet users in order to protect those websites from direct attack and serve requests to and from those servers, Cloudflare’s nameservers may appear in WHOIS data and Cloudflare’s IP addresses may appear in the DNS records for websites using our service
+Because Cloudflare’s infrastructure sits between our customers’ websites and Internet users in order to protect those websites from direct attack and serve requests to and from those servers, Cloudflare’s nameservers may appear in the WHOIS records and Cloudflare’s IP addresses may appear in the DNS records for websites using our service.

 A small but growing number of Cloudflare’s products include storage.
 Cloudflare has different terms of service and a different process for responding to abuse complaints about content stored on our network, as opposed to transiting or being temporarily cached on the network, reflecting the distinct legal requirements and expectations for definitively hosted content If Cloudflare receives a valid takedown request content that is stored on the Cloudflare network, Cloudflare will disable access to the content, as appropriate.
 This report includes details on the requests we receive to disable access to content stored on our network.